jembi/openhim-docs/docs/api/users/create.md

   Copy the below code at the bottom of your nodejs script that handles the authentication of the OpenHIM headers as described in the [authentication section](../introduction/authentication).

   Replace the `openhimOptions` values with the correct implementation details and supply the `SampleData` payload to submit.
-You will also need to update the userPassword variable to your desired password as well as to ensure you set the passwordSalt and passwordHash values in your `SampleData` payload.
+You will also need to update the userPassword variable to your desired password.
+The password will be used to create the passwordHash and passwordSalt, which are added to the `SampleData` payload.

   ```javascript
   // append below code to the "openhim-api.js" script containing the authentication methods.